 As well as being different battery sizes, alkaline batteries also have a shorter lifecycle than lithium vape batteries, meaning you need to replace them more often.

 If your vape battery has reached the end of its battery life and is no longer working, it needs to be disposed of properly.
 You can't just throw most batteries in the trash - this would contaminate the environment and put other people at risk from toxic chemicals that may leak out of a broken vape pen.

 It would be best if you disposed of your vape batteries by taking them to an authorised recycling facility for e-waste.
-These facilities are set up specifically for disposing of old electronics like lithium-ion cells or any electronic cigarette cartomisers.
+The services at these facilities are set up specifically for disposing of old electronics or any electronic cigarette cartomisers.
 They will ensure that your battery is properly recycled.

 Vape Battery Chargers for External Batteries

 If you require rechargeable external batteries for your e-cig, it is crucial to charge them correctly.
-Lithium-ion vape batteries can be dangerous if not handled correctly.
+Vape batteries can be dangerous if not handled correctly.

 Firstly, you need an external battery charger that is compatible with your rechargeable mod battery.
 The best battery charger and manufacturer we recommend for use is the Nitecore Intellicharger i2 or i4, both available in our online shop.
 The i2 takes two ecig batteries, and the i4 has four battery compartments.

 You will be alerted that your batteries are recharging on the LCD screen of the Nitecore Intelicharger.
 Once the battery is fully powered up, the dedicated charger will stop charging and notify you that your batteries have reached full charge.

 If your e-cig has built-in batteries, you do not need to worry about extra batteries as you will be able to plug your vape kit directly into a USB port using the USB cable provided when it is running low.